-- 1. School district major goals and objectives - 2.
-A discussion of major financial factors and trends affecting the budget such as changes in revenues, enrollment and debt - 3.
-A description of the budget process - 4.
-An overview of revenues and expenditures for all funds - 5.
-An explanation of significant financial and demographic trends - 6.
-Budget forecast for 3-5 years in the future - 7.
-Student enrollment trends, including a future forecast - 8.
-The number of personnel by type as well as a discussion of personnel changes - 9.
-Changes in debt burden - 10.
-Relevant performance statistics b) Evaluation
+- 1. School district major goals and objectives; - 2.
+A discussion of major financial factors and trends affecting the budget such as changes in revenues, enrollment and debt; - 3.
+A description of the budget process; - 4.
+An overview of revenues and expenditures for all funds; - 5.
+An explanation of significant financial and demographic trends; - 6.
+Budget forecast for 3-5 years in the future; - 7.
+Student enrollment trends, including a future forecast;